 You can deduct business expenses on your income tax return.
+These are the current operating costs of running your business.
 To be deductible, a business expense must be both ordinary and necessary.
 An ordinary expense is one that is common and accepted in your field of business, trade, or profession.
 A necessary expense is one that is helpful and appropriate for your business, trade, or profession.
 An expense does not have to be indispensable to be considered necessary.